anyelimrodriguez/coa_flask_app/.github/PULL_REQUEST_TEMPLATE/fixes_issue.md

 - [ ] Have you read the Contributing guide?
 - [ ] Have you checked to ensure there aren't other open Pull Requests for the same update/change?
 - [ ] Have you formatted / linted your code locally prior to submission?
-- [ ] Have you written new tests for your core changes, as applicable?
+- [ ] Have you written tests for your code changes, as applicable?

 ## Problem this Solves